 Only rarely do UCL injuries interfere with non-throwing activities, such as:

 Diagnosis of UCL Injuries

-Sometimes, a doctor can diagnose a UCL injury through a history and physical examination alone.
-Diagnostic tests include:
+Sometimes, a doctor can diagnose a UCL injury through just a history and physical examination.
+Diagnostic tests may include:

 Because such tests are not 100% accurate, however, it can be difficult to diagnose a UCL injury.

 UCL injuries are usually first treated with conservative (non-surgical) therapies.
 These therapies include:

 Patients then typically undergo physical therapy.
 This strengthens surrounding muscles to compensate for the injured UCL.

 But some athletes may be candidates to have surgery right away.
 Tommy John surgery is most commonly recommended for athletes who: